 Pro Easy installation on Ubuntu due to the existence of PPA's

 Right now Quassel has a PPA maintainer, which allows you to install the stable version or daily versions.

 Support for PostgreSQL as database backend and easy to configure for people that know a bit about systems.

 Con No GUI

-Actually a plus, lower memory overhead
+Actually a plus for some, lower memory overhead.

 Con Gives little direction upfront